- Developers

 Remember that you are addressing the needs of a wide range of stakeholders when you create an SDD.
 Developers, software designers, testers, DevOps engineers, reviewers, and project managers (PM) will all use this document frequently.

-You need to create as detailed an SDD as you can.
-Use effective tools like Microsoft Word, Excel, Visio, etc. to communicate key information.
+You need to create an SDD that is as detailed as you can.
+Use effective tools like Microsoft Word, Excel, Visio, etc., to communicate key information.

 Key considerations while creating a system design document